-Why work with a non-NFIP flood insurance company
+Why work with a non-NFIP flood insurance company?

 Flood insurance is critical for consumers – particularly during hurricane season.
-Experts forecast an active season this year, increasing flood risks for homes and businesses across the country.
+Experts forecast an active season this year, potentially increasing flood risks for homes and businesses across the country.
 For many consumers, buying flood insurance means going through the National Flood Insurance Program (NFIP).
 However, a non-NFIP flood insurance company in the private flood insurance market may better fit the needs and circumstances of many homeowners.

 Today, there is still a surprising number of people that are not aware that quality, reliable private flood insurance even exists.
 The NFIP's flood insurance rates and coverages may not be adequate for all homeowners; in some cases, homeowners may pay too much for too little coverage.
 By working with a non-NFIP flood insurance company in the private insurance market, consumers can secure affordable, comprehensive coverage to protect their homes from the peril of flood.